Research Core Facilities

 The Research Core Facilities of INL are a centralised infrastructure that provides access to advanced equipment, techniques, and expertise.
 It operates as an open-access facility and offers researchers from academia and the industrial sector a portfolio of services ranging from design to fabrication and characterisation.

-With cutting-edge scientific instrumentation and a technical team available to support your needs, we offer an open facility.
-Either with a guided self-service approach or a full service performed by our team, we can meet your design, fabrication, and characterisation needs as per your specifications.
+With cutting-edge scientific instrumentation and a technical team available to support your needs, the facilities operate on an open-access basis.
+Either with a guided self-service approach or a full service performed by our team, your design, fabrication, and characterisation needs are met as per your specifications.

-Besides sporadic access, we also offer competitive packages designed for long-term users as well as reduced fees for entities from our Members States (Portugal and Spain).
+Besides sporadic access, we also offer competitive packages designed for long-term users as well as reduced fees for entities from our Member States (Portugal and Spain).

 User Access